althio/OSGeoLive-doc/en/quickstart/qgis_quickstart.rst

         :scale: 70 %
         :alt: Map in QGIS

 #.
-Try dragging layers up and down in the legend and see how that
+Try dragging layers up and down in the Layers tree and see how that
    affects visibility of the layers below.

 #.
 Have a look at the tools on the tool bar.
 Try panning, zooming in,